mynameisjohn/PyLiaison/README.md

     pyl::RunCmd( "import pylFuncs" );
     pyl::RunCmd( "print('The cosine of 0 is', pylFuncs.Mycos(0.))" );

-Modules can also be loaded from python and stored in pyl::Objects
+Like real python modules, custom modules can be wrapped by a pyl::Object and manipulated like anything else.

     // Get the os.path module as an pyl::Object, which is backed by a shared_ptr pyl::RunCmd( "from os import path" );